nuxt-community/composition-api/docs/content/en/lifecycle/onGlobalSetup.md

 }
 ```

-<alert>This should be called from within a plugin rather than in a component context.</alert>
+<d-alert>This should be called from within a plugin rather than in a component context.</d-alert>